SooMedia/preview-proxy/README.md

 ## Installation

+Just run `npm install` to install the dependencies.

+## Running the app

 To be able to run the app, make sure you put it somewhere you can use your browser to view it.
 After that you have to copy the `./config/config.local.js.dist` file to `./config/config.local.js` and the `./config/customers.local.js.dist` to `./config/customers.local.js`.
 When that's done you can change the files to suit your fancy.

 ### config.local.js: